 Finance Bill 2021

 What does the new legislation mean for you?
-The new Finance Bills aims to help with the impact of Covid-19 and many measures have been introduced, or maintained, to support business and individuals in Ireland.
+The new Finance Bills aims to help with the impact of Covid-19.
+Many measures have been introduced, or maintained, to support business and individuals in Ireland.
 In this article, we focus on the impact of the changes to employees in Ireland in terms of their income, housing, and pensions.

 1. Finance Bill 2021: Employee Income